 On the Natal coast in South Africa you normally need a fairly strong north easterly wind to blow consistently for three days in a row to get them washing up on the beaches.
 This is just a basic rule of thumb.
 The rule is if there is an onshore wind blowing and you are in an area where there are likely to be bluebottles, then check the tide line on the shore first to see if there are any washed up.
 If there are bluebottles washed ashore then there are likely to be more around.
 They live in large groups and if there is one and the wind direction has not changed then there are more on the way.
 If the wind is blowing offshore then there are unlikely to be any in the vicinity.

 If you are watching the tides as well then there are more likely to be bluebottles coming in on an incoming tide as the tidal movement brings them in.
 An outgoing tide will pull them offshore.
+Before going in the water it is well worth scanning the top of the tideline on the beach.
+If there are any bluebottles some will have washed up on the beach.
+They are relatively easy to spot as the sun reflects off them.

 A SPECIAL NOTE TO PEOPLE WALKING DOGS OR PUPPIES ON THE BEACH